ktl014/mpl/README.md

 # Marine Physical Laboratory Summer 2017 Internship
 Welcome!
-This is my summer internship work page during my time at the Marine Physical Laboratory at the Scripps Insitution of Oceanography under Doctor Jules Jaffe and his PhD students.
-My research is primarily focused on applying computer vision and machine learning to efficiently analyze the big data that is provided through their in situ optical underwater imaging systems.
+This is my summer internship work page during my time at the Marine Physical Laboratory at the Scripps Insitution of Oceanography under Doctor <a href="http://jaffeweb.ucsd.edu/research-projects/scripps-plankton-camera-system/automated-classification/" title="Jules Jaffe" target="_blank">Jules Jaffe</a>  and his PhD students.
+My research is primarily focused on applying computer vision and machine learning techniques to efficiently analyze the big data that is provided through their in situ optical underwater imaging systems.

+Click <a href="https://agu.confex.com/agu/os18/meetingapp.cgi/Paper/324027" title="here" target="_blank">here</a>  to view my latest work

 # Overview
 We have chosen to experiment with three source domains to test our hypothesis on utilizing a different source domain to boost classification performance and reduce the amount of effort to train the classifiers.
 Below are our source domains: